Award Information

 Click to enlarge/download the following rubric outlining the four categories of assessment:

-The PHE Canada Research Council is pleased to announce that Matthew Dingwall is the 2024 recipient of the PHE Canada Research Council Emerging Scholar Award.
+The PHE Canada Research Council is pleased to announce that Megan Tomyn is the 2025 recipient of the PHE Canada Research Council Emerging Scholar Master's Award.